npm/npme-ansible-module/ansible/librarian_roles/bcoe.npme/README.md

 _npmE Ansible_ uses the Ansible deployment tool to install the dependencies for npmE on a fresh vm.

-4. Create a new directory to use for your Ansible deployments.
-5. Copy the example `deploy.yml`, `Ansiblefile`, `ansible.cfg`, and `inventory` to this directory.
-6. Run: `ansible-librarian install` to install Ansible dependencies.
-7. Create a blank Ubuntu image.
+1. ensure that Ansible is installed on your remote server.
-8. Update `inventory` to point to the blank Ubuntu image.
+2. update the `inventory` file to point to the remote server in question.
-9. Run: `ansible-playbook ./deploy.yml -i inventory`.
+3. run `ansible-playbook ./deploy.yml -i inventory` to setup the remote server.

 # Passwordless sudo